HoussemDellai/terraform-course/121_appservice_domain/Readme.md

 ## Important notes

-You should use a Pay-As-You-Go azure subcription to be able to create Azure App Service Domain.
+You should use a Pay-As-You-Go azure subscription to be able to create Azure App Service Domain.
 MSDN/VisualStudio and Free Azure subscriptions doesn't work.

 Within the terraform config file, you can change the contact info for the contactAdmin, contactRegistrant, contactBilling and contactTech.
 It worked for me when reusing the same contact !

-We didn't create any link between DNS Zone and App Service Domain.
-How the DNS Zone was linked/bound to the custom domain name ?
-I suppose it is a default Azure configuration, as the two resources are in the same resource group and/or the use the same domain name.

 ## What is next ?